5 young children standing against a white wall, wearing facepaint and laughing

 The camps are being run by different providers, coordinated by Active Surrey on behalf of Surrey County Council.
 Some will be established camps which always run in the school holidays and are open to everyone, while others are being run exclusively for Club4 children by community groups and clubs.
 All of them will provide food and activities.

-Camps are taking place in every borough and district of Surrey.
+Camps are taking place at a range of locations across Surrey.

-Yes, the camps are fully funded for those who receive benefit-related free school meals.
+Yes — the camps are fully funded for children who receive benefit related free school meals.

 Each camp will have its own opening hours and dates.